mui/toolpad/docs/data/toolpad/components/datepicker/datepicker.md

 # DatePicker

-<p class="description">Learn about the datepicker component and it's usage in Toolpad.</p>
+<p class="description">Learn about the datepicker component and its usage in Toolpad.</p>

 ## Demo